This site requires a more recent version of Adobe Flash Player to function properly.

 Threat of self cannibalization due to massive size

 Like any retailer, Target’s long-term sales and income growth depend largely on the company’s ability to open new stores and expand into new markets.
 However, due to Target’s size, it runs the risk of cannibalizing its own sales in the US.
-In 2010, Target's comparable store sales declined by 2.9%, following 2.5% fall in 2008.
-At that time, the company operated 1,740 stores in the U.S. and it cited self-cannibalization as an important reason for the decline of comparable store sales in addition to the economic slowdown.
+In 2009, Target’s comparable store sales declined by 2.9%, following 2.5% fall in 2008.
+At that time, the company operated 1,740 stores in the U.S. and it cited self-cannibalization as an important reason for the decline in comparable store sales in addition to the economic slowdown.
 If cannibalization was an issue when store count was 1,740, it will be a bigger problem when the count increases.
 Therefore, we expect the company to slow down the expansion of its typical big-box stores – general merchandise stores and expanded food assortment stores.

 In its first expansion outside the U.S., Target bought leases for 220 Zellers stores (one of Canada’s largest mass merchandise retailers) for $1.83 billion.
 In June 2011, Target doubled its renovation budget for the project and increased it to $2.3 billion to convert Zellers stores and integrate them into its retail network.
 Target had about 124 stores operational at the end 2013 and it plans to take this count up to 150 over the course of next four-five years.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?